spark2k06/RTC8088/README.md

 #### Version 3.0

+[RTC8088 project on Mouser.com](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=2877d21cfa) - View and order all components except of the FDC and the PCB.

+[RTC8088 on OSH Park](https://oshpark.com/shared_projects/WwFhFFe9) - View and order the PCB.

 Component type     | Reference | Description                                     | Quantity | Possible sources and notes
 ------------------ | --------- | ----------------------------------------------- | -------- | --------------------------
 PCB                |           | RTC8088 PCB - Version 3.0                       | 1        | Order from your favorite PCB manufacturer using provided Gerber files